 - The type of drug and/or alcohol that was consumed

 - Your best estimation of how much of the substance that was consumed and over what period of time

 The aforementioned information can help emergency medical personnel care for your loved one in a timelier manner, as these details can guide these individuals towards which rehab interventions they will need to use to help your loved one.
 If you do not readily have the above information to provide to your loved one’s care team, you can still rest assured that first responders are trained to identify and treat the signs of overdose.

 In addition to the learning about the signs of overdose, it could also be helpful to learn about the symptoms of addiction as well.
 While it is possible for a person to accidentally overdose after using a substance just one or two times, experiencing an overdose, especially if they are frequent, could also be a sign of addiction.
 When this is the case, it is important for the individual who is experiencing the overdose to consider seeking treatment in order to avoid a fatal result.

-Luxury drug addiction rehab at Bayside Marin in California
+Exclusive drug addiction rehab at Bayside Marin in California

-Bayside Marin in California, a luxury provider of transformative addiction rehab & treatment, understands the complex nature of substance abuse and addiction, and is uniquely prepared to help men and women truly defeat chemical dependency once and for all.
+Bayside Marin in California, a leading provider of transformative addiction rehab & treatment, understands the complex nature of substance abuse and addiction, and is uniquely prepared to help men and women truly defeat chemical dependency once and for all.
 Whether it is an addiction to alcohol, prescription painkillers, or an illicit substance like cocaine or heroin, Bayside is where the start of a bright and sober future can begin.

 To learn more about the effective and life-changing programming that we offer, or to learn how we can help you or a loved one overcome an addiction, feel free to contact us at your convenience.
 Our staff is on-hand and is pleased to help you or someone you care about to decide if Bayside Marin will be where their drug-free tomorrow will be achieved.